 How: In the Settings menu, go to Account, then Privacy and turn off Read Receipts.
 The only snag is you’ll no longer get them for other people either.

 Want to get sneaky?
 If you need to read something on the downlow without giving up read receipt privileges, simply put your phone in Airplane Mode before reading the message and you’ll dodge a blue tick.
 Just make sure you’ve closed the app before you turn your data back on.
 We won’t tell anyone.

-2) Figure out your BFFs
+2. Figure out your BFFs

 How: Head to Settings > Data and Storage Usage > Storage Usage and you’ll see a list of your most important groups and contacts ranked according to the data you’ve expended on them.
 Ah, the romance of modern living.

-3) See when your messages are read
+3. How to see when your messages are read in WhatsApp